-A vehicle is defined as a thing used for transporting people or goods, especially on land, such as car, lorry or cart.
+A vehicle is defined as something used for transporting people or goods, especially on land, such as car, lorry or cart.

-Plant machinery and other equipment refers to handheld power tools, tractors, dumpers, bobcat, ride on mowers and utility vehicles/quad bikes
+Plant machinery and other equipment refers to items such as handheld power tools, Tractors, Dumpers, Bobcat, Ride on mowers and Utility vehicles/quad bikes.